+'''

 Write an entry into the Log file.

+The arguments are:

+'''

 msg The message to be written.

 msgtype The message type.
 This flag is documented in section 31.2.2 flush If set to ESMF_TRUE, flush log messages immediately, rather than buffering them.
 Default is to flush after 10 messages.